adam-code-labx/lara-xtend/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## Credits

 - [Adam Lee](https://github.com/adam-code-labx)
 - [All Contributors](../../contributors)

+## Security Vulnerabilities

+If you discover a security vulnerability within Xtend Laravel, please open an issue.
+All security vulnerabilities will be promptly addressed.

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## License